 The Working Group are seeking views on whether industry believe their proposed definition for ‘Eligible Services’ is appropriate for what DCP 387 is seeking to achieve.

 Question 4: Do you believe that the Working Groups proposed definition of ‘Eligible Services’ is appropriate for what DCP 387 is seeking to achieve?
 Please provide the rationale behind your response.

-For information: The definition of ‘Eligible Services’ that was developed for CMP334 (WACM1) and which was approved by Ofgem is as follows:

 Eligible Services Facility

-The Working Group
+As a point of reference, the Working Group decided to compare what was developed under CMP334 and has since been implemented into the CUSC.
+The CUSC definition for ‘Eligible Services Facility’ is set out below: